Shaun-Regenbaum/OneUSGAutomaticClock/README.md

 You need Python 2.7+ (or 3), selenium, and the chromedriver needs to be in your system path.

 Otherwise, simply clone the repo, fill out the details in the script for yourself and run the clock_manager.py file and itll work!

+You will need to confirm on duo 2fa one time (they dont have an API sadly).